PapyrusCompendium/Mini-Web-Server/README.md

 # How to use
 This is a super simplistic tool to use.
 Simply run the executable it will create a directory in the directory it is located, named "HyperTextDocuments".
 All documents inside this folder will be accessible through HTTP protocol.
+You can view real time logs by right clicking the system tray icon and toggling the console window.

 # Bugs and issues
 If you encounter and bugs or issues, feel free to open an issue on GitHub.
 I will address these issues as soon as I can.